solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 The nature of the large inclusions is challenging to explain, labels _x_ and _y_ point to them in the thin section.
 The larger, _x_ is parallely streaked and cross-cracked, dark olive green to reddish brown, a little transparent, and colorful in polarized light.
 It should be considered as a slightly modified augite fragment.
 The second fragment, _y_ is yellowish, very fine grained, quite dense, weakly translucent and spread throughout with the finest dust particles.
 It most closely resembles the shards of a chondrite granule.
 Inclusions like these and others of very diverse qualities of structure are still embedded in the matrix.
 Although a clearly chondritic structure is not present, these inclusions and the minerals of the matrix behave so similarly to the integral parts of the chondrites that the meteoritic stone from Massing must be attributed with a completely analogous formation to the latter.

-The considerable content of chromium iron in these stones gives reason to investigate its composition in greater detail, because, as far as I know, the chromium iron of the meteoritic stone has not been isolated as a subject of analysis up till now.
-For this purpose, the chromium iron in the meteoritic stone of l'Aigle seemed better suited, as larger granules occur in it.
+The considerable content of chromite in these stones gives reason to investigate its composition in greater detail, because, as far as I know, the chromite of the meteoritic stone has not been isolated as a subject of analysis up till now.
+For this purpose, the chromite in the meteoritic stone of l'Aigle seemed better suited, as larger granules occur in it.
 It can be picked out very easily and completely clean.
-The analysis of this chromium iron yielded:
+The analysis of this chromite yielded:

 Chromium oxide 52.13
 Iron(II) oxide 37.68
 Aluminium oxide 10.25
 | 100.06

-therefore nearly the composition of the chromium iron of Baltimore [Emmitsburg or Nanjemoy?]
+therefore nearly the composition of the chromite of Baltimore [Emmitsburg or Nanjemoy?]
 (Maryland), some more evidence for the homogeneity of the formation of the cosmic and telluric minerals.

 #### The Meteoritic Stone from Schönenberg